The Onion Papers

 The Onion Papers are agglomerations and digressions from things to cook, eat, read and observe—a celebration of forms and imagination, flexing language—a recipe book and almanac in drafting, or a writer who cooks’ notebook.
 This newsletter is an invitation to approach cooking as a thought process and to map meals as landscapes.

-Every month, I send a couple of annotated, unmeasured recipes (every other Monday to paid subscribers) and long-form essays (every other Thursday).
-I also write a monthly round-up—Peels—which features foraging, bread, listening, reading and recipe updates.
-You can expect three emails per month from me.
+I send curious essays every other Thursday.
+I also write a monthly writer’s almanac—Peels—which features foraging, bread, listening, reading, sky and kitchen updates.
+You can expect two-to-three emails per month from me.

 Some examples from my newsletter include The Recipe as a Prescription: for hope, The Humble Dough, The Meals I Didn’t Cook, Three Tokens of Time, and In Praise of Eating in Bed.